Genesis of Scythian Culture

 r.
 Zala, flows in Lake Balaton – Chuv çula “to lick”.

 The spread of place names shows that the Scythians occupied almost the entire territory of Hungary, but later were mixed with the newcomers.
 Bulgarish place names are practically absent in Slovakia, except for a narrow strip of steppe in the south, where a few place names may have Bulgarish origin.
-As for typical Scythian bronze arrowheads found on many sites of Lusatian settlements (TRET'YAKOV P.N., 1952: 81), they may indicate Scythian raids far up to the territory of modern-day Germany.
-However the presence of the place names of Bulgarish origin were found in Poland suggesting the possibility of Bulgarish settling up to the Oder and beyond.
+There are few Bulgarian place names on the territory of Poland.
+They are concentrated mainly in Eastern Poland, where in 2016 a Scythian hillfort was discovered near the village of Chotyniec.
+It dated by radiocarbon analysis of the 8th century BC.
+However, the fact that typical Scythian bronze arrowheads were found on many sites of Lusatian settlements (TRET'YAKOV P.N., 1952: 81), they may indicate Scythian raids far up to the territory of modern-day Germany.
+The concentration of Scythian finds in Transylvania does not indicate a massive penetration of Scythians hither, since the Bulgarian toponyms are rare here.
+Scattered on Romanian territory, they can be from the middle of the first millennium of our era.

 Ukrainian archaeologists generally agree with the cultural continuity of Pre-Scythian to Scythian time as observed in the Ukrainian Forest-steppe primarily in the area of the spread of the Chornolis culture and sites of type that replaced it (Arkheologiya Ukrainskoy SSR.
 Tom 2.
 Pervobytnaya arkheologiya.
 1986: 50).
 Even supporters of Central Asian origin of the Scythian culture do not in general contradict the continuity of the Scythian culture in the right-bank Forest-steppe from local ones: